Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Flashing Issues

-• Before flashing the Portenta H7 board from the Arduino IDE, please disconnect the TRACE32 debugger by typing the command: “SYStem.Down” on the command line interface.
-Alternatively open the menu: “CPU-> System Settings…” and press the radio button “Down” in the “Mode” section.
+• Before flashing your board with the Arduino IDE, please disconnect the TRACE32 debugger by typing the command: “SYStem.Down” on the command line interface.
+Alternatively, open the menu: “CPU-> System Settings…” and press the radio button “Down” in the “Mode” section.

 Debugger Hanging Issues

-• The TRACE32 GDB front-end debugger is a run-mode debugger: At a breakpoint only the user threads are stopped.
+• The TRACE32 GDB front-end debugger is a run-mode debugger: At a breakpoint, only the user threads are stopped.
 The kernel and all other system threads continue to run.
 It may happen that the debugger hangs if a breakpoint is set in critical system areas.
-In this case reset the board, remove all breakpoints and attach again to the target (SYStem.Mode Attach command).
+In this case, reset the board, remove all breakpoints, and connect again to the target (SYStem.Mode Attach command).

 Issues While Starting TRACE32 on Linux